At Virginia jail, Paul Manafort is in Michael Vick's old "VIP" cell

 Vick, the former Atlanta Falcons quarterback, spent more than two months there in 2007 after a dog-fighting conviction — and returned there years later as part of a documentary about his life.
 Hull said the cell Vick occupied is the same one that Manafort is in now.

-Singer Chris Brown was at Northern Neck for three days in 2014 while he was awaiting trial for allegedly assaulting a man outside a Washington, D.C., hotel.
-Other prominent former inmates include Nicholas Young, a Washington cop hit with terrorism charges, accused Colombian drug kingpin Hernan Giraldo Serna, and terrorist Irek Hamidullin.
+Singer Chris Brown was at Northern Neck for three days in 2014 while he was awaiting trial for allegedly assaulting a man outside a Washington hotel.
+Other prominent former inmates include Nicholas Young, a Washington cop hit with terrorism charges; accused Colombian drug kingpin Hernan Giraldo Serna; and terrorist Irek Hamidullin.

 Northern Neck is a two-hour drive from the federal courthouse, but Manafort can videoconference with his attorneys.
 The jail's website indicates inmates — at least the non-VIPs — have no-contact visits with loved ones, with a glass partition separating them.
 Inmates can rent iPad-style tablets for $15-a-month that allow them to make jail-recorded phone calls, listen to music or podcasts, read ebooks and play solitaire.

-Asked how his facility was chosen over others closer to Washington, D.C., Hull said, "I'm just that good and you can quote me on that."
+Asked how his facility was chosen over others closer to Washington, Hull said, "I'm just that good, and you can quote me on that."